leeanncafferata/clio3-syllabus/source/schedule.md

 ## Oct.
 29: Network Analysis in R

+How to measure and visualize networks of people, events, ideas, sources, you name it.

 ### Reading

 -   Read Eric D. Kolaczyk and Gábor Csárdi, *Statistical Analysis of